 In addition to a superb dining scene, there are numerous coffee shops, breweries and cideries to fill your heart’s content.
 Some even offer tours, which often come with ample samples.
 Win, win.
 Best part?
 Many of these culinary delights can be enjoyed at the numerous patios that keep popping up all over the city.
 We do love our patios here.

-If that’s not enough of why you should travel to Toronto, the city home to over 200 professional performing arts organizations, internationally recognized symphony, ballet and opera companies as well as numerous commercial and not-for-profit galleries, museums heritage sites, cultural centres and zoos.
+If that’s not enough, the city is home to over 200 professional performing arts organizations, internationally recognized symphony, ballet and opera companies, as well as numerous commercial and not-for-profit galleries, museums, heritage sites, and cultural centres and zoos.

 Every four years, as the FIFA World Cup rolls around, this place goes nuts.
-If you are ever in Toronto during this time you will see flags representing participating countries everywhere.
+If you are ever in Toronto during this time, you will see flags representing participating countries everywhere.
 On cars, balconies, jerseys and anywhere, you can attach one.
 With each victory, there is a party.
-No matter who wins, there is always a place to celebrate and you can guarantee a street closure at some point.
-Definitely not to be missed.
+No matter who wins, there is always a place to celebrate, and you can guarantee a street closure at some point.
+Not to be missed.

-Although trees no longer grow in water here, there are over 10 million of them in the city on streets, parks, ravines and other natural areas.
-There are over 1,600 parks, 200 km of trails and numerous ravines, valley, woodlots, parks and golf courses over 8,000 hectares.
-Torontonians take walking, biking, jogging and other outdoor activities to heart.
+Although trees no longer grow in the water here, there are over 10 million in the city on streets, parks, ravines and other natural areas.
+There are over 1,500 parks in Toronto, 200 km of trails and numerous ravines, valleys, woodlots, parks and golf courses over 8,000 hectares.
+Torontonians take hiking, walking, biking, jogging and other outdoor activities to heart.

 Here you will also find 52 outdoor skating rings, tennis, basketball and other courts, as well as public pools, beaches and skate parks.
 There are many options for keeping active in the city throughout the year.